Resources: Slack Help

 Why, hello there!
 Thanks for stopping by — you must be wondering what the heck a Polly workflow is.
 We’ll get into the details of what exactly a workflow is, and some common questions we’ve received.

-Polly lets you create custom survey workflows (or use any of our pre-built workflows) for Slack so that you can collect and measure feedback at scale.
+Polly lets you create custom single or multi-question workflows (or use any of our pre-built workflows) for Slack so that you can collect and measure feedback at scale.
 We’ve designed workflows to be incredibly simple to set up, and you don’t need to be a developer to create a workflow.
 But if you are a developer, you can certainly still create custom workflows to your heart’s desires with our API.

 This is the specified event that will kick off the workflow once it’s been hit.
 For example, if the trigger is a certain emoji reaction on a message within a specific channel, every time that emoji is used as a reaction to a message, it will kick off the workflow.